pralonga/subsurface-companion/README.md

 Description
 -----------
 Utility tool for Subsurface diving log.
 Allows to upload dive positions.
-For more informations about subsurface, see http://subsurface.hohndel.org/
+For more informations about subsurface, see http://subsurface.hohndel.org/, or download it from [Google Play Store][7].

 How to build